Marriage: The Bane Of Existence For Sexual And Gender Minorities In India - Gaysi

-From the African tradition of cutting the clitoris of those assigned female at birth for systematic oppression to Monique Wittig’s plea of revisiting the prototypical classification of bodies and sexualities without the retreat to proprietary biology, our society finds itself between a rock and a hard place.
-The process of seeing women* as ‘the other’ in comparison with men has gradually infused patrilineal favourability in our societal perception.
-We are an unquestionably male-dominated set ruled by pre-established counterproductive gender roles.
+From the tradition of cutting the clitoris of those assigned female at birth for systematic oppression to Monique Wittig’s plea of revisiting the prototypical classification of bodies and sexualities without the retreat to proprietary biology, our society finds itself between a rock and a hard place.
+The process of seeing women as ‘the other’ in comparison with men has gradually infused patrilineal favourability in our societal perception.
+We are an unquestionably male-dominatedset ruled by pre-established counterproductive gender roles.
 These scripted gender roles work in tandem with conventionalists to essentially throttle any and all possibilities of a do-over.

 Why is marriage a prerequisite for women (cis or AFAB folx) to be finally envisaged as respectable members of society?
 In communal terms, much like Austen promised, it is a universally acknowledged belief that a young woman must be in want of a handsome eligible young man.
 This older-than-dinosaurs theory has been a prevalent legacy passed on as a privilege from the pagan gods.
 For India particularly, marriage is like an insurance policy for women.
 It’s a source of safety, security and back up or at least that’s what most parents think.
 Sure, the girl’s parents have to basically sell their kidneys in order to pay dowry, the yearly gifts (installations) on every festival, birthday and anniversary, but that price is nothing superfluous when compared to the satisfaction of giving your daughter away to strangers, right?
 It is painfully apparent, especially when she (or ‘they’ taking in consideration, the non-binary people) doesn’t want to.
 Much like everything in our lives, it is a general assumption, a norm that every girl, from the age of 23, has to get wedded and sent off to her husband’s place.
 Upon further analysis, if you really want to go dark side then remember The Holocaust?
 You know, the infamous times from which the LGBT+ symbol of a pink triangle emerged?
 Carefully bypassing the woeful fate of homosexual men, all the German lesbians were forcefully married as they were nothing more than means of ensuring reproduction of the Nazis (Dr Klaus Müller 11).
 That ideology has long since been abandoned by the Germans and borrowed by us.